Learning Image Relations with Contrast Association Networks: Experiments

 The five image transformations are: translation, rotation, scaling, affine transformation and projective transformation.
 They are called geometric transformations and can be unified as follows \cite{hartley2003multiple}.
 An image can be transformed (or warped) by changing its coordinates.
 For each point of an image with homogeneous coordinates $\mathbf{p}=(p_1,p_2,1)$, the transformed point is $\mathbf{p}' = \mathbf{Hp}$ with homography matrix

 The type of the transformation depends on the parametrization of $\mathbf{H}$.
 Note that translation, rotation and scaling are special cases of affine transformation and affine transformation is a special case of projective transformation.
-We list the parametrization in each task and the range of the transformation parameters in training data below in Table \ref{VE}.
-For simplicity, we discard translation in affine and projective transformation.
+We list the parametrization in each task and the range of the transformation parameters below.